PsiLupan/coh-content-db-thunderspy/README.md

 ### Publish
 `npm publish`

-Initialize the database, then load the homecoming data pack:
+Initialize the database, then load the Thunderspy data pack:
 ```
 import {CohContentDb} from "coh-content-db";
 import {Thunderspy, ThunderspyBadges} from "coh-content-db-thunderspy";